What are guaranteed mortgage loans?

 USDA loans are also available to lower- and moderate-income borrowers with no money down, but only in defined rural areas.
 (The term “rural” can be surprisingly broad, so check your area to find out if it qualifies.)

-A USDA loan has both an upfront and annual fee, which are a percentage of the loan principal, in order to sustain the guarantee from the USDA.
+A USDA loan has both an upfront and annual fee, which is a percentage of the loan principal, to sustain the USDA guarantee.
 These fees are charged to the lender but usually passed on as a cost to the borrower.

 Is a guaranteed loan right for you?

-Speaking with a loan officer can help you find out which option is right for you and what you’re likely to be preapproved for based on your credit and financial situation.
+A loan officer can help you determine which option is right for you and what you’re likely to be preapproved for based on your credit and financial situation.